niranjanakella/RPiVR/README.md

-# RPi-VR-App-Development
+# RPiVR
 This repository is a mini hobby project by **Akella Niranjan** & **Katta Ganesh**.<br>
-The current project "RPi VR" is a Raspberry Pi (Model 3B) based VR video streaming mechanism which can be used in a wide range of surveillance & UAV (Unmanned Aerial Vehicle) applications.
+The current project "RPiVR" is a Raspberry Pi (Model 3B) based VR video streaming mechanism which can be used in a wide range of surveillance & UAV (Unmanned Aerial Vehicle) applications.

 <p align = "center"><img src="Images/RPi_VR_Poster.png" width="600" height="450"></p><br>